Value-added tax: European Union

 The European Union VAT is mandatory for member states of the European Union.
 The EU VAT asks where supply and consumption occurs, which determines which state collects VAT and at what rate.

 Each state must comply with EU VAT law, which requires a minimum standard rate of 15% and one or two reduced rates not to be below 5%.
 Some EU members have a 0% VAT rate on certain items; these states agreed this as part of their accession (for example, newspapers and certain magazines in Belgium).
 Certain goods and services must be exempt from VAT (for example, postal services, medical care, lending, insurance, betting), and certain other items are exempt from VAT by default, but states may opt to charge VAT on them (such as land and certain financial services).
 Luxembourg charges the lowest rate, 17%, and Hungary charges the highest rate, 27%.
 Only Denmark has no reduced rate.

 Gulf Cooperation Council

 The United Arab Emirates (UAE) on 1 January 2018 implemented VAT.
 For companies whose annual revenues exceed $102,000 (Dhs 375,000), registration is mandatory.
 GCC countries agreed to an introductory rate of 5%.
 Saudi Arabia's VAT system uses a 15% rate.

+Hungary

+Hungary's standard VAT rate is 27%, the highest in the European Union.
+Lower rates of 18%, 5%, and 0% apply to certain goods and services.